-The 119-year-old South Bass Island Lighthouse, which Ohio State University acquired from the federal government in 1967, has been restored and is being made available by the university for weddings and other special events starting in 2017, Chris Winslow, interim Ohio Sea Grant and OSU Stone Laboratory director, said.
+The 119-year-old South Bass Island Lighthouse, which Ohio State University acquired from the federal government in 1967, has been restored.
+It is being made available by the university for weddings and other special events starting in 2017, Chris Winslow, interim Ohio Sea Grant and OSU Stone Laboratory director, said.
 Ohio is one of 33 states with a college sea grant program operated by the National Oceanic and Atmospheric Administration.

 The South Bass Island Lighthouse has been like a hidden gem out in plain sight for years now, prominently located near the busy Miller Ferry dock but often restricted to the public.
 That’s changing.
 The grounds – which include a butterfly garden installed a few years ago – are often open for picture-taking now, and the property’s shoreline offers one of Lake Erie’s most magnificent views.